Operator Fusion#

 CUDA JIT kernel fusion is considered an experimental feature.
 There may be bugs that don’t occur with JIT disabled, and new features are being added over time.

 MatX supports CUDA JIT kernel fusion that compiles the entire expression into a single kernel.
-Currently this is enabled for all standard MatX element-wise operators and FFT operations via MathDx.
-To enable fusion with MathDx, the following options must be enabled: -DMATX_EN_MATHDX=ON.
-Once enabled, the CUDAJITExecutor can be used perform JIT compilation in supported situations.
-If the expression cannot be JIT compiled, the JITExecutor will fall back to the normal non-JIT path.
+Currently this is enabled for all standard MatX element-wise operators, small random generators via cuRANDDx, FFT operations via cuFFTDx, GEMM operations via cuBLASDx, and selected solver operations via cuSolverDx. cuFFTDx supports 1D FFT fusion and single-block complex-to-complex 2D fft2/ifft2 fusion for supported power-of-two square transforms.
+To enable fusion with MathDx, the following option must be enabled: -DMATX_EN_MATHDX=ON.
+MathDx support also enables the NVRTC-based JIT support used by CUDAJITExecutor.
+Once enabled, the CUDAJITExecutor can be used to perform JIT compilation in supported situations.
+If the expression cannot be JIT compiled, the CUDAJITExecutor may throw an error.

 As mentioned above, there is no difference in syntax between MatX statements that perform JIT compilation and those that do not.
 The executor is the only change, just as it would be with a host executor.
 For example, in the following code: